nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 ### Add a service method

 If you're using a code editor that understands C#, you'll see red squiggely lines under `AddItemAsync` because the method doesn't exist yet.
-As a last step, you need to add the `AddItem` method to the service layer.
+As a last step, you need to add method to the service layer.

 First, add it to the interface definition in `ITodoItemService`: